 There are three possible decisions released for EA applicants: an offer of admission, a deferral of decision, or a denial of admission.

 Students who receive a deferral of decision are academically competitive for admissions, and are deferred so that their application can undergo additional holistic review.
-We recommend that deferred students submit updated mid-senior year grades and any new SAT or ACT results that were not submitted previously.
+We recommend that deferred students submit updated academic information.

 Early Action and Regular Decision are both non-binding applications, meaning that we will not limit an applicant from applying in any way to another college, and if admitted, the student will have until May 1 to submit a commitment deposit.